PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 13:19:45
+Last updated: 2024-04-02 13:20:48
-Random Quote: An appeaser is one who feeds a crocodile, hoping it will eat him last. - Winston Churchill
+Random Quote: There is no fear for one whose mind is not filled with desires. - The Buddha